FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

 {% includecode gerrit_repo="fuchsia/fuchsia" gerrit_path="examples/diagnostics/inspect/codelab/fidl/reverser.test.fidl" region_tag="reverser_fidl" adjust_indentation="auto" %}
 ```

-This protocol has a single method, called "Reverse," that simply reverses
+This protocol has a single method, called `Reverse`, that simply reverses
 any string passed to it.
 An implementation of the protocol is provided,
 but it has a critical bug.
 The bug makes clients who attempt to call
-the Reverse method see that their call hangs indefinitely.
+the `Reverse` method see that their call hangs indefinitely.
 It is up to
 you to fix this bug.

 ### Run the component